This post may contain affiliate links. See my disclosure policy.

 Instructions

-- Add all the ingredients into a blender or food processor and pulse until a thick paste remains.
+- Add the oats, protein powder, salt, cinnamon, maple syrup, coconut oil, vanilla extract, and water to a blender or food processor and pulse until a thick paste remains.
 Be sure to regularly scrape down the sides.

-- Transfer the protein cookie butter into a sealable container or sterilized jar.
+- Transfer the cookie butter into a sealable container or sterilized jar.

 Notes